Agenda Item IV Powell Property Presentation

 Even with the plan being proposed under the PRD (Planned Residential District),

-It will require a ZONING OVERLAY.
-The most homes that could be built at this property (if there was NOT flooding plain/ EPA wetland) would be 41 homes because it is zoned 1.5 residential.
-Zoning – 1 home per 1.5 acres @ 62.6 acres =41 homes….42 if we round up.
+It will require a ZONING CHANGE.
+The most homes that could be built at this property would be 23 homes because it is zoned 1.5 residential or 1 home per 1.5 acres.

 Finally, let’s leave the School District impact calculations to the District – Those were the words of our school board members in attendance.
 They will work with the council to provide more realistic numbers than 15 children per 52 homes.